 Bedside Manners: Communication tips for medical personnel and patients

 I awoke from my (first ever) surgery due to an ectopic pregnancy feeling devastated at my loss of a dreamed for child.
 I was drowning in sorrow and looking for a lifeline.
 So when my doctor came in to see me in recovery I told him of my distress.
 He responded, "there are women here on their second ectopic pregnancy”, which made me feel worse.
 I was shocked and horrified and withdrew deeper into my own misery.
 Once I recovered in body and spirit I felt anger at the doctor’s response at a time when I was so vulnerable and in need of compassion.
-In fact this incident was the impetus for writing Breaking Through: Communication Tools for being Heard and Getting what you Want, which will be available in 2018 at vincentiaschroeterphd.com.
+In fact this incident was the impetus for writing Communication Breakthrough, How Using Brain Science and Listening To Body Cues Can Transform Your Relationships (2018) at vincentiaschroeterphd.com.
 Here are some tips for physicians and medical personnel in dealing with patients in need.

 Bedside Manners for Medical Personnel: